noamtashma/rfcs/text/0000-better-function-taits.md

 Currently, I am writing this RFC in a way such that only a syntactical change to the language is needed.
 However, if it is deemed easy and useful to implement this as well, this can be added to this RFC.

-# If the previous point is picked, should lifetime elision rules for anonymous functions be changed?
+### If the previous point is picked, should lifetime elision rules for anonymous functions be changed?

 Currently, the lifetime elision rules for function traits are the same for regular functions.
-That means that after adding the `Closure` argument, the lifetime rules are the same <i>except<\i> that they ignore the `Closure` argument, giving it a distinct lifetime variable, and then apply the usual elision rules.
+That means that after adding the `Closure` argument, the lifetime rules are the same <i>except</i> that they ignore the `Closure` argument, giving it a distinct lifetime variable, and then apply the usual elision rules.
 This is desireable because:
     * This way is backwards compatible
     * This way is more in line with viewing your function as "just a function" However, after adding the `Closure` argument, this becomes somewhat awkward, because it becomes inconsistent with the regular lifetime elision rules.